chef-boneyard/dojo-assessment-guide/dojo/dojo-intro.md

 + 2 | Inconsistently implemented in some areas
 + 3 | Consistently implemented in some areas
 + 4 | Consistently implemented throughout the organization

+Note:
+Great idea to have someone in the room copy this to a whiteboard.

 # Scoring